dgarrison63/agility2018/lab3.rst

 **Step 2:** Create a virtual server for HTTP traffic and a virtual server for HTTPS traffic and attach metadata

 In this step, we will use BIG-IP TMSH commands to create an HTTP virtual server and attach some metadata.
 The metadata tells the Container Connector to not remove any configuration setting that are not defined by an OpenShift Route resource.

-Because the lab uses to BIG-IPs in an HA pair but without config autosync enabled, the TMSH commands must be run on each BIG-IP (or should we issue sync command?)
+Because the lab uses two BIG-IPs in an HA pair but without config autosync enabled, the TMSH commands must be run on each BIG-IP (or should we issue sync command?)

 Connect to BIG-IP01 and BIG-IP02 via SSH using the mRemoteNG application and issue the following commands on each BIG-IP:

 .. code-block:: console

-    tmsh create ltm virtual my-ose-vserver destination "10.10.201.240:80" ip-protocol "6" profiles add { http } metadata add { cccl-whitelist { value 1 }}
+    tmsh create ltm virtual my-ose-vserver destination "10.10.201.120:80" ip-protocol "6" profiles add { http } metadata add { cccl-whitelist { value 1 }}

-    tmsh create ltm virtual my-ose-https-vserver destination "10.10.201.240:443" ip-protocol "6" profiles add { http {} clientssl {context clientside}} metadata add { cccl-whitelist { value 1 }}
+    tmsh create ltm virtual my-ose-https-vserver destination "10.10.201.120:443" ip-protocol "6" profiles add { http {} clientssl {context clientside}} metadata add { cccl-whitelist { value 1 }}

 **Step 3:** Edit the Container Connector deployment configurations